-A deck shell can get tweaked by running your mower into objects like trees, rocks and other hard surfaces.
-The deck shell is formed to create a suction to give you your good cut.
-If the deck has been damaged, your cut could also be compromised.
+A deck shell can get tweaked by running your mower into objects like trees, rocks, and other hard surfaces.
+The deck shell is formed to create a suction to give you a good cut.

-If you have uneven areas in your lawn, you can try to use a lawn roller to smooth them out.
+If you have uneven ground, you can try to use a lawn roller to smooth them out.
 In my case, I’ll have to find a way to deter the moles from my yard because rolling will only be a short-lived solution to my problem.

 Stay on top of your mower deck needs by performing regular maintenance on your deck.
 Small items out of adjustment or not in good condition can cause you to have cutting or vibration problems in your deck.